Positives

 On Snow Feel

-The Lib Tech TRS XC2 BTX has the same general stable ride and feel underfoot that is about as good as a hybrid rocker can get that we have experienced.
-It almost has the stability of some hybrid camber boards.
-You can feel it get slightly loose between the feet in harder conditions, but not too much compared to most hybrid rocker shapes.
-To us, this XC2 BTX feels more stable than the C2 Power BTX, and the tip/tail is barely off the ground.
-It’s one of the only hybrid rocker boards that we have rated stable.
-Despite what looks like a pretty significant bend between the feet, It’s pretty easy to one foot and a flat base and feels a lot more stable than it looks.
+This XC2 BTX feels more stable than the C2 Power BTX, and the tip/tail is barely off the ground.
+It’s one of the only stable hybrid rocker boards we have.
+Despite what looks like a pretty significant bend between the feet, it’s pretty easy to do one foot with a flat base and feels a lot more stable than it looks.
 It’s got the same semi-aggressive All Mountain Twin kind of feel that wants you to ride groomers as much as you hit the park.
 It’s an excellent pipe and a great jump board as well.
 It allows you to be pretty aggressive without the consequences of riding an aggressive board, which is what snowboarding is all about to us.

 Powder